Chart Color Schemes

 Cranbourne West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The estimated population of Cranbourne West was around 25,991 as of February 2026, based on ABS updates and AreaSearch validations.
-This showed an increase of 6,022 people since the 2021 Census, which reported a population of 19,969.
-The change was inferred from AreaSearch's estimate of 23,119 residents following examination of ABS ERP data released in June 2024 and an additional 351 validated new addresses since the Census date.
-This resulted in a density ratio of 2,277 persons per square kilometer, above the national average assessed by AreaSearch.
-Cranbourne West's growth of 30.2% since the 2021 census exceeded both the national average (9.9%) and state averages.
-Natural growth contributed approximately 38.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Cranbourne West is around 25,991 as of Feb 2026.
+This shows an increase of 6,022 people since the 2021 Census, which reported a population of 19,969.
+The change reflects an estimated resident population of 23,119 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and 351 validated new addresses since the Census date.
+This results in a density ratio of 2,277 persons per square kilometer, above national averages assessed by AreaSearch.
+Cranbourne West's growth rate of 30.2% since the 2021 census exceeds both national (9.9%) and state averages, marking it as a growth leader.
+Natural growth contributed approximately 38.0% to overall population gains recently, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period, placing Cranbourne West in the top 10 percent of statistical areas across the nation.
-The suburb is expected to increase by 12,981 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 39.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projected demographic shifts indicate exceptional growth, with the suburb expected to grow by 12,909 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 38.6% in total over the 17 years.

 Frequently Asked Questions - Population